 I prefer the ring terminal options (as opposed to alligator clips), but in the case of the Multi-F models, only alligator clips are available stock.
 However, if you order from the company’s site, on the order form you can put a request in the comments section for ring terminals to be used.
-At least as of this time the owner will do that for you for no extra charge.
+At least as of this time, the owner will do that for you at no extra charge.

 One Word Of Caution

-My personal experience is that a quality desulfator (like Battery Life Saver) is not only harmless to a flooded lead acid battery but is absolutely helpful.
+My personal experience is that a quality desulfator (like Battery Life Saver) is not only harmless to a flooded lead-acid battery but is absolutely helpful.

 But I want you to be aware that some battery manufacturers see it otherwise.
 For instance, Trojan states “We don’t recommend the use of desulfators or any other external device, as they tend to do more harm than good.”